Altons/altons.github.com/_posts/2013-07-10-cluster-analysis.md

 Cluster analysis is the art of mathematically split objects into groups or clusters whose members are similar in some way and dissimilar to objects belonging to other groups.

 There is a plethora of clustering algorithms available with plenty supporters and detractors of all flavours.
-I am not going to covered all of them.
+I am not going to cover all of them.

 This post is about how I normally conduct cluster analyses.
 The way I use cluster analysis as a previous step for predictive modelling - this mean I create cluster and when new objects are available I try to classify them into groups using multiple techniques.